platformsh/platformsh-docs/docs/src/security/encryption.md

 ## Data at rest

 All application data is encrypted at rest by default using encrypted ephemeral storage (typically using an AES-256 block cipher).
-Some Enterprise-Dedicated clusters and the `FR-1` and `FR-3` regions do not have full encryption at rest.
+Some Enterprise-Dedicated clusters and the `FR-1` region do not have full encryption at rest.

 If you have specific audit requirements surrounding data at rest encryption, please [contact support](/overview/get-support.md).